muyangshi/GPD_ScaleMixture/GPDnotebook.md

 ## TODOs

-- (December and January) emulation
+- (December and January; now it needs February too) emulation
   - Directly emulate the likelihood
     - Ben and Likun think this will work better
   - Can we use Emily's work on Variational Bayes Nerual Framework?